-It’s often said that “What gets measured gets managed.”
-It follows that what’s easiest to measure is most likely to get attention.
+It’s often said that “What gets measured, gets managed.”
+It also follows that what’s easiest to measure is what gets the most attention.

-But do these metrics actually move the needle?
-Simple pacing stats are fine for benchmarking sales performance, but they don’t surface opportunities to improve account management or operational processes.
+But do these KPI metrics actually move the needle?
+Simple pacing stats are fine for benchmarking sales performance but don’t surface opportunities to improve account management, sales strategies, or operational processes.

-Some media companies have tried to use the ‘Big Data’ in their traffic systems to create new KPIs.
-Finance, Sales and IT teams learn quickly that it’s hard to do — spreadsheets just aren’t robust enough to support ‘homebrew’ BI solutions.
-Even devoted “data teams” of Excel jocks struggle to generate insights that managers can easily understand and use.
+Some media companies have tried to use the data in their traffic systems to create new KPIs.
+Finance, Sales, and IT teams have quickly learned that doing so is more difficult than they might have imagined – spreadsheets simply aren’t robust enough to support home-grown Business Intelligence tools.
+Even devoted “data teams” of Excel experts struggle to generate performance metrics that managers can easily understand and, more importantly, take action on.

-This is where Business Intelligence (BI) software can help.
-BI packages like WideOrbit’s WO Analytics automatically generate reports from the mountain of data collected by traffic systems with pre-defined metrics or company-specific KPIs.
+That’s where dedicated Business Intelligence (BI) tools can help.
+BI solutions like WideOrbit’s WO Analytics automatically generate reports from the mountain of data collected by your traffic system, using both pre-defined performance metrics and custom, company-specific KPIs.

-Here are three examples of KPIs media companies can get when they use business intelligence software on traffic system data.
-Some businesses improved their top lines by as much as 5% just by reviewing these three factors:
+Below are just three examples of KPIs media companies can measure when running business intelligence tools on traffic system data.
+Some clients have improved their top lines by as much as 5% just by reviewing these three metrics that matter:

-- Are pre-empts, make-goods and ad credits helping or hurting profits?
+- Are pre-empts, make-goods, and ad credits helping or hurting profits?
 Staying on top of these everyday expenses can provide additional lift from closed revenue.
-One media company told us it grew its ad revenue by 5% simply by optimizing pre-empts.
+Simply optimizing pre-empts can increase ad revenue by 5%.

-- What price discounting structures do advertisers receive?
-In the heat of closing a sale, it’s easy to lose sight of what the advertiser actually agreed to pay for your valuable inventory.
-By taking a closer look at traffic data, WO Analytics has pinpointed discounts as high as 80% that managers never knew about.
-That’s an extreme case, but 20 to 30% discounts are common and should be surfaced for management review.
+- What price discounting structures are we offering advertisers?
+It’s easy to lose sight of the discount an advertiser has been offered in the rush of closing a sale.
+By taking a closer look at traffic data, WO Analytics has identified discounts as high as 80% that managers were unaware of.
+That’s an extreme case, but even lower discounts can significantly impact revenue if they become the norm rather than the exception.

 - How much customer churn are we experiencing?
-Study after study agrees: it’s a lot cheaper to keep a customer than sign up a new one.
-The first step to cultivating a healthy customer base is knowing how many of your current advertisers are loyal and whether the sales team is doing a good job of keeping them on board.
+Study after study agrees: it costs much less to keep an existing customer than acquire a new one.
+Repeat customers also spend significantly more than new clients, resulting in better revenue outcomes.
+The first step to cultivating a healthy, repeat-customer base is understanding how many of your current advertisers are returning and how many are jumping ship, so you can then devise better strategies to improve retention.

-This is just scratching the surface of what’s possible by applying business intelligence to data in traffic systems – ‘Big Data’ that you already own and is ready for action.
+These examples are just scratching the surface of what’s possible by applying business intelligence tools to the data in your traffic system – data you already own.

-By releasing the power of the data collected by traffic software, managers will have new tools to fuel sales performance and drive more value from business relationships.
+By harnessing the power of the data collected by your traffic software, you will gain new tools to measure the metrics that matter, allowing you to make better business decisions to drive sales performance and maximize business relationships.